EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Introduction.md

 # Introduction

 **Zero-UI** offers a collection of well-crafted, reusable Svelte components.
 Easily add them to your project using a command-line tool (CLI).
-The CLI takes care of copying the chosen components, loading the styling file, and adding a `types.d.ts`  file for TypeScript or JSDoc users.
+The CLI takes care of copying the chosen components.

 ## Comparing Zero-UI to Shadcn-Svelte